sagor549/Alex/public/docs/CROP_PEST_ANALYSIS_API_GUIDE.md

        - Low or zero levels are ideal.
        - Elevated levels can be harmful to vegetation and human health.

-Understanding these indices and their ranges helps interpret environmental data accurately, guiding decision-making in agricultural management and environmental conservation.
+Understanding these Indicators and their ranges helps interpret environmental data accurately, guiding decision-making in agricultural management and environmental conservation.